SobhiJr/RealPhone-Wepsite/README.md

 # RealPhone-Wepsite
-A website with HTML CSS JS
+A landing page website with HTML CSS JS